josecoliveira/josecoliveira.github.io/content/home/software.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 100

-title: Publications
+title: Software
 subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - software
     tag: ''
     category: ''
     publication_type: ''